MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 The Assistant (formerly known as Relationship assistant) helps the sellers to track their daily actions and communications through a collection of actionable cards known as insight cards.

-> [!IMPORTANT]
-> By enabling this feature, you consent to share data about your customers' email activity with an external system.
-Data imported from external systems into Dynamics 365 for Sales are subject to our privacy statement.

 The Sales Insights provides assistant in two forms:

 - **Assistant for free**: This feature is available as free along with Dynamics 365 Sales.
 As an administrator, you must configure this feature for sellers in your organization to view insight cards such as task due today, custom activity due today, and email due today.
 These cards are available out-of-the-box with Dynamics 365 Sales.
 By default, the base cards are available in your organization, even if you do not enable the assistant.
 To configure Assistant (free), see [Configure and manage insight cards for Assistant (free)](#configure-and-manage-insight-cards-for-assistant-free).